mihail911/mihail911.github.io/src/pages/articles/2018-08-10---Deep-Contextualized-Word-Representations-ELMO/index.md

 We have already seen some tremendous results in computer vision transfer learning (as an example, check out my [post on R-CNN](/posts/object-detection-with-rcnn/)).
-It's basically folk wisdom that pretraining on ImageNet is a great way to bootstrap a new model, especially when you have scarce data in your desired task.
+It's basically folk wisdom that pretraining on ImageNet is a great way to bootstrap a new model, especially when data is scarce in your desired task.

 However, such all-encompassing results have thus far been quite elusive in natural language processing.
 ELMo is such an important paper because it has taken the first steps in demonstrating that language model transfer learning may be the ImageNet equivalent